top of page

 Early computers could be operated only by highly skilled experts.
 The only way to get a computer to do something useful was to feed it lines of code.
 But over time, interfacing with programmes became more manageable and accessible to less tech-savvy users.
 GUI indeed changed everything.

-New technology empowers creativity and brings in new talent.
-For example, GUI brought a new breed of designers who no longer needed to know about coding or arcane tools such as the moveable led type to produce great page layouts or stunning typographic work.
+New technology empowers creativity and attracts new talent.
+For example, GUI has created a new breed of designers who no longer need to know about coding or arcane tools such as moveable led type to produce great page layouts or stunning typographic work.

 Apps such as Wix hold great promise.
 It started as an interesting web-building novelty, a toy even, but it has evolved beyond recognition.